Michigan State Spartans football: Biggie Munn era (1947–1953)

 Shortly after the Rose Bowl victory, MSU's athletic director, Ralph H. Young retired.
 Munn stepped down from coaching to assume duties as athletic director and remained in that position until 1971.
 Munn named his assistant, Duffy Daugherty, as his successor to helm the football team.
 During his tenure as Michigan State's head football coach, Munn tutored 17 All-Americans.
 His teams have retained the school's top four season marks for rushing-yards-per-game: 1948 (304.5 yards/game), 1951 (293.9 yards), 1952 (272.4), and 1950 (269.3).
 Munn was inducted into the College Football Hall of Fame in 1959.

-During the 1950s when Detroit was known as the world's leading automobile manufacturer, Michigan State was often referred to as the nation's "football factory."
+During the 1950s when Detroit was known as the world's leading automobile manufacturer, Michigan State was often referred to as the nation's "football factory".
 During this era, the Spartans produced great players such as Lynn Chandnois, Dorne Dibble, Don McAulliffe, Tom Yewcic, Sonny Grandelius, Bob Carey, Don Coleman, Earl Morrall and Dean Look.

 Duffy Daugherty era (1954–1972)

-Duffy Daugherty replaced Biggie Munn in December 1953, following Munn's retirement to become Michigan State's athletic director.
+Duffy Daugherty replaced Munn in December 1953, following Munn's retirement to become Michigan State's athletic director.
 Daugherty would serve as the head coach at Michigan State University from 1954 to 1972, where he compiled a career record of 109–69–5.
 Duffy's 1965 and 1966 teams won national championships.
 Duffy's tenure of 19 seasons at the helm of the Michigan State Spartans football team is the longest of any head coach in the program's history.
 He was inducted into the College Football Hall of Fame in 1984.